infiniflow/ragflow/api/python_api_reference.md

 ### Parameters

-#### ids
+#### ids: `list[str]`

-IDs of the sessions to delete.
+The IDs of the sessions to delete.
+Defaults to `None`.
 If not specified, all sessions associated with the current chat assistant will be deleted.

 ### Returns